YnotY2/read_verification_codes_imap_yahoo_mail/README.md

 ## This approach is entirely free

-- Yahoo Mail:
+**Yahoo Mail**:
-+ free till 1TB storage!
+- free till 1TB storage!
-* I can delete all emails from all inboxes every-day at 5:00 circumventing ever hitting limit.
+	+ I can delete all emails from all inboxes every-day at 5:00 circumventing ever hitting limit.

-- Addyio email
+**Addyio email**
-+ free till hourly rate limit
+- free till hourly rate limit
-+ free till account get's banned for abusing promo-code harvestin against terms of service
+- free till account get's banned for abusing promo-code harvestin against terms of service
-* I can circumvent either limits by having a bunch of unique addy.io subscriptions with there own unique API-keys I can switch trough.
+	+ I can circumvent either limits by having a bunch of unique addy.io subscriptions with there own unique API-keys I can switch trough.

 ## Features